FartLabs/jsonx_docs/docs/03_jsx/00_index.md

 In essence, JSX's single object argument constraint promotes a structured and predictable way to pass data between components, which is essential for building complex programs by composing smaller, reusable pieces.

+### Why does jsonx use JSX?

+JSX is leveraged by jsonx to provide a familiar and expressive way to define components.
+This allows developers to define complex structures in a more readable and maintainable way.

+Traditionally, JSX is associated with HTML and web development, but jsonx extends its use to define components for any problem domain that can be expressed in JavaScript/TypeScript and JSON.